minahilbese25seecs/Drone-Application/README.md

 <br>**Execution Instructions**:<br>
-The code has been designed and tested on "" complier.<br>
+The code has been designed and tested on "write name of complier" complier.<br>
 >The code might fail to run on Visual Studio code complier due the complexity between these two complier.One complier might be able to debug something successfully while the other complier fails to do so.<br>

 <br>**Ai Tool Reflection**:<br>